 In MALDI, ionization occurs through a proton transfer, which is far less destructive to delicate molecules.
 Furthermore, during the desorption process, the matrix helps to absorb the energy from the laser and protects the analyte from being over-exposed and breaking down.
 Overall this results in a technique that allows molecules to be analyzed without damaging them first, which in certain fields can be essential.

-Are there any limitations of MALDI?
+What are the limitations of MALDI?

 Due to the need for an excess matrix, the analyte can sometimes be slightly obscured during analysis.
 This means that in some cases, small quantities of sample matter require extra optimization steps to achieve high-quality results.
 Furthermore, particularly large biomolecules can be difficult to identify if existing mass spectrum data does not exist to use as a comparison.
 Hence, it is always worth considering the type of sample to determine whether MALDI is the most appropriate option.